 In the 2011 State of the Union address, President Obama set an audacious goal: Put 100,000 new science, technology, engineering, and mathematics (STEM) teachers in American classrooms by 2021, in order “to equip a new generation of problem-solvers with the STEM skills they need to revitalize our economy, lead our nation, and solve the globe’s most pressing challenges [“President Obama Celebrates Great Teachers and Our Nation’s Educational Progress”, The White House, May 2016].

-“The Administration was uniquely positioned to put out this call and keep the drumbeat going,” says Talia Milgrom-Elcott, executive director and co-founder of 100Kin10, noting that the President continued to call attention to the issue, whether in stump speeches or his second inaugural address.
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+“The Administration was uniquely positioned to put out this call and keep the drumbeat going,” says Talia Milgrom-Elcott, executive director and co-founder of 100Kin10, noting that the President continued to call attention to the issue after the initial announcement, whether in stump speeches or his second inaugural address.
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
 The continued drumbeat, she says, put a high degree of emphasis and "oomph" behind the call – which increased the response by stakeholders.
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]

 How the collaboration developed:

 100Kin10 emerged directly as a response to the urgent presidential call to action.
-The White House helped set the Federal levers into motion – using their visibility to prioritize existing Federal funding streams towards STEM [crosslink i3 case study], and deploying its convening power to bring stakeholders together and create accountability.
+The White House helped set the Federal levers into motion – using their visibility to prioritize existing Federal funding streams towards STEM [crosslink i3 case study] and deploying its convening power to bring stakeholders together and create accountability.
 But, she notes, they couldn’t deliver the teachers: "There was no way they could set into motion what would be necessary to get to 100,000 excellent STEM teachers -- it truly required a private sector networked response.
 And so that's what we set out to do and to build."
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]

 Early efforts concentrated on securing private sector commitments, but the organization quickly realized that partners required further support to actualize their programs.
 100Kin10 responded by adjusting its focus.
 The organization now emphasizes a network approach to problem solving so that each partner organization can improve its work while meeting its personal commitment to the goal of 100,000 teachers.
 This requires trust, explains Milgrom-Elcott.
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
 At the outset, 100Kin10 emphasized the development of a strong trust base with partnering organizations.
 “Trust is the bedrock of learning.
 We developed trust [with our partners] before we invested in marketing or even funding,” explains Milgrom-Elcott.
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]

 Partners have the opportunity to learn from and adapt the models of other partners as well as the support to innovate new approaches.
 100Kin10 offers access to funding and implementation support that spans the spectrum, from small collaboration grants to support knowledge sharing to experimental pilots to catalyze innovation: “Depending on where you are, and what questions you’re working on, we support you in those different stages,” Milgrom-Elcott adds.
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]

-Impact: [Milgrom-Elcott, T., Personal communication with Policy Design Lab, December 14, 2016].
+Impact: [Milgrom-Elcott, T., Personal communication , December 14, 2016].

 100Kin10 and its partners have promoted the importance of STEM as a cross-sector priority.
 Five years in, 100Kin10 partners have already trained more than 40,000 teachers.
 The network announced in spring 2016 that it was on track to deliver the full 100,000 STEM teachers on time [President Obama Celebrates Great Teachers and Our Nation’s Educational Progress”, The White House, May 2016].